The Pros and Cons of Different Sales Compensation Plans

 In many ways, this is the happy medium between salaried and commission plans:

 - A common salary-to-commission ratio is 60:40 (60 percent fixed / 40 percent variable).
 This offers the security of a salary with the greater earning potential of commission.
+The hybrid structure aligns the interests of sales representatives with those of the company.

 While there are no real downsides to this type of plan, organizations should be mindful of several things: